Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 HB 476 Legislative Page There is no summary of the bill on the leg. page; the bill is here.

 HB476 Summary: Establishes grant program of $160,00 to pay for installation and maintenance of baby abandonment boxes; no more than $20,000 can be granted per applicant.
 Montana passed a baby box laws in 2023, but there are no reported cases.
 Age Limit: 30 days or less.
 State Appropriations: Yes. $160,000.
 ICWA Protections: Yes.
-OBC Access: No. (conditional)
+OBC Access: No. (conditional) Last day of session: May 9, 2025

 Sponsor: Rep Randyn Gregg (R)